schwarzehund/FootballTeamGame/TestCases.md

 4. Verify that the item appears in the "Enhancement" section, a cost for enhancement is displayed, the "Enhance" button is highlighted, and the checkbox for using Golden Balls is available to check.

 **Expected Result:**
-1. The item should appear in the "Enhancement" section
+1. The item should appear in the "Enhancement" section.
-2. Cost for enhancement should be displayed,
+2. Cost for enhancement should be displayed.
-3. The "Enhance" button should be highlighted,
+3. The "Enhance" button should be highlighted.
 4. Checkbox for using Golden Balls should be available to check, but only for previously enhanced items.
-T
-5. he dropdown for selecting special balls should be clickable, with the only displayed value being — in case of a lack of balls.
+5. The dropdown for selecting special balls should be clickable, with the only displayed value being — in case of a lack of balls.

 <img src ="https://github.com/schwarzehund/FootballTeamGame/blob/main/images/image8.png">